 In some ways, the jobs performed by the average bookkeeper in a business or firm today can be replaced by AI.
-That does not mean that bookkeepers are replaceable, just that their jobs may change.
-Entry creation, approval flow and even auditing and tax services can be done, in part, by “bookkeepers,” or AI software for bookkeeping tasks.
+That does not mean bookkeepers are replaceable, just that their jobs may change.
+Entry creation, approval flow, and even auditing and tax services can be done, in part, by “bookkeepers,” or AI software for bookkeeping tasks.

 An example is Zeni, a start-up that raised $13.5 million to automate bookkeeping using AI.
 They term their AI-powered solution a “financial concierge” and aim to serve start-ups or other business models with lean resources.
 This can present a cost-saving measure, reducing the number of bookkeeper hours a company has to pay for.
 While this may look like a precise example of how AI can replace bookkeepers, that is hardly the end of the story.

 Virtual accounting services, including AI bookkeeping, represent not just a threat but an opportunity.
 In fact, most modern finance firms and accounting firms already use some form of AI accounting software.

 Accounting and bookkeeping platforms like Quickbooks, Oracle, FreshBooks, Zoho Books, and many others are used daily in businesses of every size.
 Almost all of these have some element of AI.

 Accounting software has made accounting jobs immeasurably easier, enabling people to think critically, gain the full picture of a company’s finances, and work across verticals to achieve results.

 AI takes data management and processing that would consume the time of many people and presents it in a way that can be used, sometimes right away.
 AI assistants and platforms can create a huge competitive advantage for firms, and firms of the future have already bought in.